-This assignment will build upon Assignment P1 in two major ways: first, it will integrate Google's Firebase Authentication system to make the user login/registration that you built in P1 to actually manage user accounts in a persistent way.
-Secondly, it will add a new feature that allows users to take, post, and view photos.
+This assignment will build on your work in Assignment P1.
+It will add a new feature that allows users to take, post, and view photos.
 These photos will be saved to the mobile backend (implemented using Firebase) and will be displayed in an Instagram-like "feed."